cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 {{<Aside type="note">}}

-The rest of this guide assumes that the user is creating a JS project.
+The rest of this guide assumes that you will create a JavaScript project.
 If you are creating a TypeScript project, the files will be `.ts`, a `.tsconfig` file will be created, and proper dependencies will be added.

 {{</Aside>}}